 16 of 16

 Few vegetables can rival the colorful beauty of Swiss chard, so adding these to that semi-shady spot is a great idea.
-It's also a biennial, but you'll need to overwinter them to save it for the second year.
+It's also a biennial; you will need to overwinter it to save it for the second year.

-Beyond their stunning color, chard is extremely easy to grow and take hardly any maintenance.
-You can direct sow the seeds and thin them as needed.
+Beyond its stunning color, chard is extremely easy to grow and needs hardly any maintenance.
+You can direct sow the seeds and thin it as needed.
 Plus, if you cut older leaves new ones will grow back.